AfzalHaq61/php-for-beginners-artisan-cources/README.md

     echo "$greeting Everybody!"
 ?>

-- can't write variables and string simultaneously but you have to conacate them with .
+- can't write variables and string simultaneously but you have to write varible without quotes and conacate them with .
 <?php
     $greeting = "Hello";
-    echo '$greeting' . ' ' .
+    echo $greeting . ' ' .
 'Everybody!'
 ?>

 ------------------------------------------------------------------------------------------------